mdibl/biocore_documentation/computational_skills/commandline_interface/configuring_ssh.md

 Then, open it with:
 * `notepad config`

-Here is where you'll give your host machine a more concise name like soL
+Here is where you'll give your host machine a more concise name

 <img src="./configuring_ssh_img/config_notepad.png">